yiisoft/yii2/docs/guide/model.md

 $model->username = $_POST['username'];
 $model->password = $_POST['password'];
 if ($model->validate()) {
-	// ...login the user...
+	// ... login the user ...
 } else {
 	$errors = $model->getErrors();
-	// ...display the errors to the end user...
+	// ... display the errors to the end user ...
 }
 ```